compintell/Mooncake.jl/README.md

 You should expect that the first time you run `gradient` that it will take a little bit of time, but subsequent runs should be fast.

 We are committed to ensuring support for DifferentiationInterface, which is why we recommend using that.
-If you are interested in slightly more flexible functionality, you should consider `Tapir.value_and_gradient!!`.
+If you are interested in slightly more flexible functionality, you should consider `Mooncake.value_and_gradient!!`.
 See its docstring for more info.

 # How it works

-`Tapir.jl` is based around a function `rrule!!` (which computes vector-Jacobian products (VJPs)) and a related function, `build_rrule` (which builds functions semantically identical to `rrule!!`).
+`Mooncake.jl` is based around a function `rrule!!` (which computes vector-Jacobian products (VJPs)) and a related function, `build_rrule` (which builds functions semantically identical to `rrule!!`).
 These VJPs can, for example, be used to compute gradients.
 `rrule!!` is similar to ChainRules' `rrule` and Zygote's `_pullback`, but supports functions which mutate (modify) their arguments, in addition to those that do not, and immediately increments (co)tangents.
 It has, perhaps unsurprisingly, wound up looking quite similar to the rule system in Enzyme.